BIH-CEI/rd-cdm/docs/background/background_file.rst

 allow for more efficient research, better care coordination, and a clearer understanding of complex clinical cases.
-However, existing medical systems often fail to support the depth of phenotypic and genotypic data required for rare disease research and treatment, making interoperability a crucial enabler for improving outcomes in RD care.
+However, existing medical systems often fail to support the depth of phenotypic and genotypic data required for rare disease research and treatment, making interoperability key for improving outcomes in RD care.

 To address these needs, we introduce our RD CDM v2.0.0— a common data model specifically designed for rare diseases.
 This RD CDM simplifies the capture,